JavokhirbekMirzaakbarov/SOFTWARE-DESIGN-AND-ALGORITHMS/docs/7-algorithms-and-data-structures-part-1/b-trees.md

 # 4. B-Trees

 B-trees are an immensely powerful tools that are used in SQL and in filesystems.
-They inherited a loft from red-black trees.
+They inherited a lot from red-black trees.
 Let us figure out what they are and how they work.

 B-trees are balanced search trees designed to work well on disks or other direct-access secondary storage devices.
 B-trees are like red-black trees, but they are better at minimizing disk I/O operations.
 Many database systems use B-trees, or variants of B-trees, to store information.